afarriaga/auxilium/README.md

 The app runs on this url: http://localhost:4567

-Now you are ready to get started with the first part of the tutorial: http://web-intro.luontola.fi/html/
+That's all, you are now ready to get started with the first part of the [tutorial](http://web-intro.luontola.fi/html/).

 If you think someone might find this useful spread the word using this link http://bit.ly/web-intro-starter :]